ndonfris/fish-lsp-language-clients/README.md

 # fish-lsp-language-clients

-> More information about the helix client installation, can be found [here](https://github.com/ndonfris/fish-lsp/discussions/18#discussioncomment-9585430)
+> More information about the __helix client installation__, can be found at the [discussion here](https://github.com/ndonfris/fish-lsp/discussions/18#discussioncomment-9585430)

 A collection of lsp-clients for the [fish language server](https://github.com/ndonfris/fish-lsp.git).